bahrus/custom-enhancements/README.md

 </details>

 >[!NOTE]
 >Bear in mind that if no "allowedCSSMatches/allowedInstanceTypes" is specified (the default), and if the "base/branches/leaves" option is also not specified or is empty, the platform will *not* automatically enhance every element.
 The platform will only act when it finds a matching attribute pattern.
-But it will **allow** enhancements to be programmatically attached by the developer on all element types in that scenario.
-In fact, the platform will **ignore** the base/branches/leaves criteria altogether when the developer programmatically attaches (connects?) an enhancement, only using the "allowed*" value(s) (combined with the static supported* values specified by the enhancement author) to prevent unauthorized enhancements.
+But it will **allow** enhancements to be programmatically spawned by the developer on all element types in that scenario.
+In fact, the platform will **ignore** the base/branches/leaves criteria altogether when the developer programmatically spawns an enhancement, only using the "allowed*" value(s) (combined with the static supported* values specified by the enhancement author) to prevent unauthorized enhancements.

 ###  What, if any, are the benefits of having a "has" (or some other equivalent) attribute?